Cloud Compass

 Insights

-By selecting a cloud account, you can begin analyzing your cloud culture.
+Once you’ve selected a cloud account, you can begin analyzing your cloud culture.

-View IaC Coverage Trends:
+View Coverage Trends:

 Resource Management Type Breakdown